ermut/freebox-revolution-clock-oled/README.md

 A systemd service file is provided in the systemd/ directory.

-Edit the paths inside the service file if needed
+Edit paths inside the service file if needed

 Install the service: